 The large bottle has an increased surface area that allows water to flow easily through the purification cartridge.
 To filter the water, simply place the meat of your palms on the rubberized press grips along the top of the cap.
 Using the weight of your body (to avoid pressing with your arms) with either straight or partially bent arms, press down on the system.
 When the internal bottle has been completely pushed down you're done!
 Now it's time to drink 750 mL of water…in just 18 seconds (in our tests).

 This top pick costs enough that you want to be sure it fits your needs (for most folks, international travel) before buying.
 It offers versatility and reliable water quality anywhere you might go.
-It's important to consider that the cartridge life is much lower than many other filtration systems, so be prepared to drop another $25 when it comes time to replace the cartridge (after ~350 uses), which is much shorter than the average filter life.
-Aside from that, we deem this a product of great value and worth every penny.
+It's important to consider that the cartridge life is much lower than many other filtration systems, so be prepared to drop some cash when it comes time to replace the cartridge (after ~350 uses), which is much shorter than the average filter life.
+On a price per liter spectrum, this is one of the most expensive products per liter value over time.
+Some might find the value worth it, given its so easy to use and makes polluted water completely accessible.

 Is travel to far off lands with questionable water sources on your horizon?
 The Grayl GEOPRESS provides a purification solution that is unmatched by any product on the market.
 While heavier and bulker in design, it's quick and easy use makes 750 mL of water in under 20 seconds.
 It's fit to be used anywhere in the world, removing all contaminants including heavy metals, microplastics, chemicals, and biotic organisms.
 If you're going to choose a filter that you can trust all over the world, this is our top recommendation.